Asymptotically Minimax Robust Hypothesis Testing: Least Favorable Distributions and Asymptotically Minimax Robust Tests

-Three cases can separately be investigated.\\ \mbox{\bf{Case 1}}: $g_0^U=\infty$ and $g_1^U=\infty$ (no upper bounding functions).\\ In this case we have $\nu_0=0$ and $\nu_1=0$ everywhere, and hence, no constraints regarding the upper bounding functions are in effect.
-There are four conditions regarding the Lagrangians
+where $f_j$ are the nominal densities and $0\leq\epsilon_j<1$ \cite{kassamband}.
+Since we have $\nu_0=0$ and $\nu_1=0$ everywhere, and hence, no constraints regarding the upper bounding functions are in effect, there are four conditions regarding the Lagrangians

 The integrals in \eqref{eq87} are defined for $g_0>g_0^L$ and $g_1>g_1^L$, respectively.
 Since $\nu_0=0$ and $\nu_1=0$ everywhere, with the assumption that $\lambda_j$ are constant functions, it is the case that